 A customer interaction is a communication between a business and a customer.
 This includes customers calling you when they need help or sending you messages on social media when they have a question.
 Customer interactions can also take the form of self-service articles your support team writes for customers, the proactive emails you send to customers, and even customers interacting with your chatbot.

-Every customer service interaction matters.
-In fact, roughly half of customers say they’d switch to a competitor after just one bad experience, according to Zendesk's Trends Report.
+Every customer service interaction and engagement matters.
+In fact, roughly half of customers say they’d switch to a competitor after just one bad experience, according to Zendesk’s Trends Report.